BiglySoftware/BiglyBT-Android/README.md

 2. (Optional) Choose the correct build variant to compile with using `Build`->`Select Build Variant`.
 The most usable variant is `coreFlavorFossFlavorDebug`.

+### Migrating source from pre-1.3.1.0

+#### What's Changed

-Legacy Note: Prior to 1.3.1.0, BiglyBT Core library was included as a jar, and a shell script was required to grab the plugin .jar files.
+Prior to 1.3.1.0, BiglyBT Core library was included as a jar, and a shell script was required to grab the plugin .jar files.
 Starting with 1.3.1.0, core and plugins are included as git submodules.

+In the new structure, the Android specific code has moved from `BiglyBT\` to the standard `app\` folder.

+#### Manual Source Migration Steps

+If you pulled prior to 1310, this section is for you.

+1. Updating project from VCS will likely result in the new submodules not being initialized (the directories `core`, `BiglyBT-plugin-*`, `mldht` will be empty).
+To fix this, run in the Terminal window (with path at the root of the project):

+   `git submodule init`

+1. `File`->`Sync Projects with Gradle Files` will properly setup the plugin and core module source paths.

+1. You can remove the `BiglyBT` folder in the project root.
+After the sync, it will not be marked as a Module by Android Studio, and will contain mostly empty directories, along with plugin jars that are no longer used or referenced.

+   Be sure to look at your git local changed first, in case you have files that you still want.

 ### Updating Source